List of Punisher supporting characters: Molly von Richthofen

 NYPD Lieutenant Molly Elizabeth Chrysanthema Olga von Richthofen first appeared in The Punisher vol. 4 #4.
 She is a talented investigator who, as punishment for refusing to sleep with the NYPD Commissioner, was assigned to take down the Gnucci crime family, which was as much a farce as Detective Martin Soap's Punisher Task Force.
 It was her idea to team up with Soap, knowing that either Ma Gnucci or the Punisher would kill the other, and then they could move in and arrest whoever was left.
 During their investigation, Soap fell in love with Molly, who rebuffed Soap, since Molly is a lesbian.
 When Soap later became Commissioner, Molly left on a vacation in the tropics with a stripper and was preparing for her mayoral campaign.

 A few years later, von Richthofen returned to New York and rejoined the NYPD.
 However, she was still disfavored by her male superiors and was assigned to the Punisher Task Force, since Molly previously served in that job.
 Ironically, Molly was later forced to fight alongside Castle against Elite's henchmen; during the ensuing battle, Molly's clothes caught fire and she was forced to strip to her bra and panties.
 Unfortunately for Molly, the gunfight was recorded by the local news media and she was publicly exposed as a Punisher sympathizer.
 Molly was subsequently suspended, pending a formal investigation.

 Staci Strobl and Nickie D. Phillips examined the character in their book Comic Book Crime: Truth, Justice, and the American Way, noting her "lesbian as psychopath" motif The Punisher: War Zone vol. 2, and writing, "Molly's violence may be interpreted as rage against the patriarchal constraints under which she operates both at work and at home, and is always infused, at least implicitly, with her sexuality.
 While Molly is certainly a competent law enforcement officer, her honor and integrity are belied by her abuse of power.
 Violence is used as one means of negotiating her sexual orientation, which is never far removed from her objectification as a female.
 In her confrontation with the Mafia, she partners with Punisher and in the process undergoes numerous humiliations culminating in a "bra and panties" showdown captured by the media.
 There is space for the lesbian crime fighter, but only firmly in its place within masculine hegemony.
 As The New York Globe headlines reported the showdown, "Lethal Weapons!
 Sexy Lesbian Lieutenant in Punisher Team-Up Carnage!"

 Molly von Richthofen in other media

-Molly von Richthofen appears in The Punisher video game, voiced by Julie Nathanson.
+Molly von Richthofen appears in The Punisher, voiced by Julie Nathanson.